aaaronhsu/blog/_posts/2022-12-22-min-maxing-life.md

 This past year, I've been getting into self-help books and one of the most insightful pieces of advice that I've come upon is that it's important to identify your core values so that you can more easily evaluate whether an action will work towards your overall "life goal."
 This essentially boils down to knowing what stats you want to spec into, so that you can more easily evaluate whether an action will work towards your overall goals.

 Is the idea of min-maxing life something revolutionary?
 Nope.
 Will I be changing the way I spend my time because of it?
 Probably not.
-I know that many of the things that I've said are a bit abstract, but I think that the idea of min-maxing in real life is a unique way to think about how we spend our time.
+I know that many of the things that I've said in this post are a bit abstract, but I think that the idea of min-maxing in real life is a unique way to think about how we spend our time.
 It's a fun way to quantify the value of our actions and to make slightly more informed decisions about how we spend our time.

 ---
+[^tldr]: Optimizing for the development of desirable skills is a prevalent concept in games, but it also has real-life parallels.
+Although there are caveats to the analogy, this idea of "min-maxing" has implications in both social and professional aspects of life.
 [^fn1]: Okay, I'll admit that there's a lot of issues with getting specific about how min-maxing translates into real-life.
 How can one even quantify stats?
 What does 20 points into intelligence mean as opposed to 50?
 Real-life poses a mess of abstractions so bringing this idea to levels of granularity gets super confusing.
 [^fn2]: This is under the assumption that specializations that pay more require more skill.
 This isn't necessarily true, but following the law of supply and demand, this assumption does have some merit (jobs that are easy are more easily filled so the demand and subsequently pay should fall).